bobleesj/github-pages-with-docker/_posts/2024-08-07-open-source-python-workflow.md

 ## GitHub: Jargon

-First, we need to use the community technical jargon to facilitate communication. `origin` refers to your forked repository. `upstream` refers to the repo you’ve forked.
+First, we need to use the community technical jargon to facilitate communication.

+- `origin` refers to your forked repository.
+- `upstream` refers to the repo you’ve forked.
+- `PR` refers to pull request

 ## GitHub: Clone origin